Franco Di Giacomo: Life and career

-Born in Amatrice (Rieti), he won the 1983 David di Donatello for Best Cinematography for Paolo and Vittorio Taviani's The Night of the Shooting Stars.
+Di Giacomo made his debut as a cinematographer in 1970, with Salvatore Samperi's Kill the Fatted Calf and Roast It.
+In 1983, he won the David di Donatello for Best Cinematography for Paolo and Vittorio Taviani's The Night of the Shooting Stars.
 He also worked, among others, with Nanni Moretti, Ettore Scola, Marco Bellocchio, Michael Radford, Bernardo Bertolucci, Dino Risi, Nikita Mikhalkov and Mario Monicelli.

-In 2000 Di Giacomo received a Flaiano Prize for his career.
+In 2000, Di Giacomo received a Flaiano Prize for his career.
+In his late years, he was professor of cinematography at the ACT Multimedia Academy in Cinecittà.
+He died on 30 April 2016, at the age of 83.